telerik/xaml-docs/controls/radgridview/features/search-as-you-type.md

 ## Search With Accent Insensitive

 The `SearchStateManager` property of RadGridView exposes the `IsSearchWithAccentEnabled` property, which allows you to search with accent insensitive.
 This behavior is turned off by default.
 To enable this functionality you can subscribe to the Loaded event of the RadGridView.
-In the event handler, you can set this property to __True__.
+In the event handler, you can set this property to `true`.

 #### __[XAML] Setting IsSearchWithAccentEnabled property__
 {{region xaml-radgridview-search-as-you-type-6}}